 The board of directors is the governing body of individuals who collectively support the mission of the organization by focusing on strategic development and fundraising goals.
 They build the foundational structure of the organization in order to achieve these goals and grow the organization.
 The most critical skills to a strong board of directors is the ability to develop resources as well as strategically govern the non-profit and its staff.
 The Board of directors is the vital key to the sustainability and success of a Beat the Streets regional organization.

-Operating at Scale; Across the nation there are many amazing coaches doing incredible work that some people would consider a Beat the Streets type program.
+Both a single team or club and a Beat the Streets organization have same goals; to help kids through the sport of wrestling.
+What separates a club or school doing great work from a BTS organization?
+The ability to support an entire region by operating at scale.
+Across the nation there are many amazing coaches doing incredible work that some people would consider a Beat the Streets type program.
 Often times these coaches work in some of the most challenging communities and barriers get in their way; the funding to get kids transportation to events, equipment so kids can have pride in their participating on a team, the resources to provide a safe place to play.
 Or even a place to play.
 Beat the Streets works hard with local supporters and community leaders to eliminate these barriers so coaches can be empowered to focus on what they are great at, inspiring and helping kids.
 Beat the Streets differentiates itself from other SBYD clubs because it raises funds and strives to eliminate barriers at a regional scale, supporting the growth of opportunities and access to the sport of wrestling in an entire region.
 Several of the founding Beat the Streets programs were founded around pre-existing wrestling clubs or afterschool sites and the work was expanded to encompass a region.
 All Beat the Streets programs hold a License for the Branding of Beat the Streets and have gone through an extensive and intense vetting and accrediation process to ensure donors know their funds are being directed in a manner that supports the communities needs.

 We encourage you to start a youth development wrestling club and are happy to share ideas on how to do this successfully.
 To become an accredited Beat the Streets regional organization an organization must meet the following criteria: